iokuznetsov/iokuznetsov.github.io/_pages/about.md

 Even more broadly, I just find it exciting to be a part of a new, rapidly growing discipline.
 I wonder how our future science of AI will be.
 I also like sound design, synthesizers and audiovisual art, but this is a story for another website.

-_By the way_, I am looking for a professorship or an equivalent position from 2025 on.
-If you, in turn, are looking for someone interested in responsible AI, scholarly NLP and/or human-AI interaction, feel free to contact me!
+_By the way_, I am looking for a **professorship or an equivalent position from 2025 on**.
+If you, in turn, are looking for someone interested in responsible AI, scholarly NLP and/or human-AI interaction, get in touch!

 {% include base_path %}